Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([10, 14])
 ```

-And indeed, the index `1, 0:2, ..., 2` will work with any array with *at
+Indeed, the index `1, 0:2, ..., 2` will work with any array that has *at
-least* 3 dimensions (assuming of course that the first dimension is at least
+least* three dimensions (assuming of course that the first dimension is at
-size `2` and the last dimension is at least size `3`).
+least size `2` and the last dimension is at least size `3`).

 Above, we saw that a tuple index implicitly ends in some number of trivial `:`
 slices.
-We can also see here that a tuple index also always implicitly ends in
+We can also see here that a tuple index always implicitly ends with an
-an ellipsis, which serves the exact same purpose.
+ellipsis, serving the same purpose.
 In other words:

 > **An ellipsis automatically serves as a stand-in for the "correct" number of
 trivial `:` slices to select the intermediate axes of an array**.